Poured-in-Place Terrazzo vs Tile Terrazzo

 3. Epoxy Terrazzo Tiles: These would be produced by a precast manufacturer, such as Precast Terrazzo Enterprises, and will range in thickness from ½-¾” These tiles also utilize a resin based binder which is impervious and provides excellent stain resistance.
 The resinous binder also yields a very strong and durable product that is less prone to chipping or cracking and will also offer larger formats up to 4’x4’ The down side is these tiles are the most expensive and often a poured in place system is more affordable.

 The average lifespan of tile is 10 to 15 years, while poured terrazzo lasts more than 40 years.
 So why does tile have a much shorter lifespan?
 It’s because of the exposed edges and corners of the tiles caused by the grout joints.
-These cause your tiles to start chipping and cracking and more than that, will cause you a lot of headaches, and will totally hurt your wallet.
+These cause your tiles to start chipping and cracking.
 With poured-in-place terrazzo, you’ll never have to worry about chipped edges because it has an “A” rating for impact resistance.
 Epoxy terrazzo also has excellent physical properties, average compressive strength of 14,000psi, tensile strength of 4,800 psi and flexural strength of 4500 psi, which gives it the best durability and crack resistance of any system.
 Epoxy thin set terrazzo also offers flexible crack membranes to detail and treat substrate cracks and has virtually eliminated the cracking issues commonly experienced with former cement terrazzo systems.

 Bacteria and Maintenance

 Tile floor sanitation and hygiene is a priority when it comes to tile flooring.
-Who doesn’t want to keep their floors sparkling clean, right?
 For tile terrazzo, dust and dirt accumulate in “micro-joints”.
 So how do we clean it?
 Well, here are a few to get started: vacuuming, grout cleaning, and steam cleaning.
 In order to kill bacteria, we must also use commercial products.
 Here’s the catch: terrazzo tile is very sensitive to commercial chemicals.
 This will cause the color of the tile to fade.

 But with poured-in-place terrazzo, it has an outstanding chemical resistance do to its epoxy binder.
 Further the epoxy binder is impervious and will not support the growth of mold, mildew, bacteria or fungus so you can be sure to keep your facility in the best sanitary condition while eliminating unnecessary cleaning practices.
 Your terrazzo’s beauty and value will never fade, plus it’s the most environmentally friendly floor available.